standardrhyme/stegsecure/README.md

 stegSecure is a software that runs alongside existing antivirus solutions to intercept new user files upon download, scans the images for
 LSB-steganography, and santizes them of hidden information.

+*** This version of stegSecure must be run on the Linux OS ***

 ## How to Run
 #### Step 1: Clone Git Repository
 Clone the following git repository with `git clone https://github.com/standardrhyme/stegsecure`.

 #### Step 2: Begin stegSecure
 Change the current directory into the recently cloned `stegsecure` folder.
-Start stegSecure with `go run main.go`.
+Start stegSecure with `sudo go run main.go`.

 #### Step 3: Download an image
 Download an image from an Internet browser.